Dhekki/Dhekki/README.md

 </p>

 <p align="left">
-  I'm a Computer Science student at Unifacs and a Systems Development Technician from SENAI.<br>
+  I'm a Computer Science student at Unifacs and a Systems Development at SENAI.<br>
   Currently, I'm exploring technologies like <strong>JavaScript</strong>, <strong>Python</strong>, and <strong>Cloud Computing with AWS</strong> ☁️ and reviewing basic data structures concepts with <strong>Java</strong>.<br><br>
-  I have a great interest in Linux ( I use arch, btw ), terminal automation, cloud computing, artificial intelligence, and machine learning.<br>
+  I have a great interest in <strong>Linux</strong> ( I use arch, btw ), terminal automation, cloud computing, artificial intelligence, and machine learning.<br>
   I am currently interning at <strong>CompassUOL</strong>, where I participate in various cloud learning projects with APIs and artificial intelligence.<br>
 </p>